Showing posts with label Koo Wee Rup Swamp. Show all posts

 Koo Wee Rup Swamp Drainage history

 Being born and bred on the Koo Wee Rup Swamp, I feel I always knew about Carlo as he was one of the Public Works Department engineers that worked on the drainage scheme and the town of Catani is right next door to Cora Lynn, where I grew up.
-This is the extended version of my history of the drainage of the Koo Wee Rup Swamp.
-If, by some extraordinary chance, you are not as enamoured by the history of Koo Wee Rup Swamp drainage as I am, then you can read the short version of this history on one of my other blogs, here.
+This is an overview of the history of the drainage of the Koo Wee Rup Swamp.

-I must acknowledge the books From Swampland to Farmland: a history of the Koo Wee Rup Flood Protection District by David Roberts (Rural Water Commission, 1985) and the chapter Draining the Swamp in The Good Country: Cranbourne Shire by Niel Gunson (F.W.
-Cheshire, 1968) in the preparation of this history.
+I must acknowledge From Swampland to Farmland: a history of the Koo Wee Rup Flood Protection District by David Roberts (Rural Water Commission, 1985); the chapter Draining the Swamp in The Good Country: Cranbourne Shire by Niel Gunson (F.W.
+Cheshire, 1968); and Swamp Reclamation in Victoria by Lewis Ronald East, published in the Journal of the Institute of Engineers, Australia, March 1935, in the preparation of this history.

 The Koo Wee Rup Swamp originally covered about 96, 000 acres (40,000 hectares) is part of the Western Port sunkland.
 Very non-scientifically, the land sunk thousands of years ago between the Heath Hill fault and the Tyabb fault, and the streams that originally drained straight to the sea, such as the Cardinia, Toomuc, Deep Creek, Ararat, Bunyip and Lang Lang now descended onto the flat sections of the sunkland, flowed out over the land and created the swamp conditions.